inducer/pycuda/doc/source/index.rst

 * PyCuda has compiled the CUDA source code and uploaded it to the card.

   .. note:: This code doesn't have to be a constant--you can easily have Python
     generate the code you want to compile.
+See :ref:`metaprog`.

 * PyCuda's numpy interaction code has automatically allocated space on the device, copied the numpy arrays *a* and *b* over,